US News & World Report recognizes Wooster for strength in undergraduate research

 U.S. News bases these rankings on the recommendations of college presidents, chief academic officers, deans of students, and deans of admissions from more than 1,500 schools who choose only 15 institutions for each category.
 Wooster’s historic record on these lists puts the College in the company of highly recognized institutions such as Princeton, Yale, and Harvard Universities, and it’s the top school in Ohio on both lists.

 Independent Study, known to generations of Wooster alumni simply as I.S., is the centerpiece of Wooster’s commitment to mentored research and a badge of distinction for all graduates.
-Participating in on-on-one mentored research with faculty helps develop independent judgment, creativity, project-management and time-management skills, self-confidence, and strong written and oral communication skills: precisely the abilities prized by employers and graduate schools alike.
+Participating in one-on-one mentored research with faculty helps develop independent judgment, creativity, project-management and time-management skills, self-confidence, and strong written and oral communication skills: precisely the abilities prized by employers and graduate schools alike.
 Wooster graduates frequently talk about bringing up their I.S. projects in professional interviews.

 “Through I.S., the entire student body positions itself under faculty guidance as producers of knowledge, experts who push knowledge forward rather than simply as learners,” said Wooster President Anne McCall.
 “The latest recognition from U.S. News showcases how this model of providing dedicated opportunities to all students, not only a select few, is respected by leaders at colleges across the country.”